MMagg-dev/Checklist_Tracker_and_Guide_AC_Origins/legal/Terms_of_Use.md

 ### Contact
 If you have any questions or suggestions about this Terms of Use document, do not hesitate to contact me at [mahakagg30@gmail.com](mailto:mahakagg30@gmail.com).

+### Change log
+* 23rd September 2021 - added Facebook as third party service provider and removed InMobi as a third party service provider for application versions 1.2.2 and above.